wotbrew/idx/README.md

 - If you are only querying once or twice, it is almost always faster to just use sequence functions than build indexes.
 - For small n indexes are very expensive.
 Use it to flatten quadratic joins, do not use it to replace all sequence filtering.
 - If you index by function, that function must absolutely be pure, otherwise all bets are off.
 Similar to comparators and (sorted-set-by).
-- Each index use memory proportional to the collection size.
+- Each index uses memory proportional to the collection size.

 ## Usage